tobyhodges/fair-research-software/episodes/00-introduction.md

 * Findable
   * Create a description of your software
   * Place your software in a software repository (and ideally register it in a software registry)
-  * Use a unique and persist identifier for your software (also useful for citations)
+  * Use a unique and persistent identifier for your software (also useful for citations)
 * Accessible
   * Make sure people can download your software
 * Interoperable
   * Explain the functionality of your software
   * Use standard formats for inputs and outputs
-  * Communicate with other software via standard protocols
+  * Communicate with other software via standard protocols and APIs
 * Reusable
   * Document your software (including its functionality, and how to install and run it)
   * Follow best practices for software development (including coding conventions, code readability and verifying its correctness)
   * Give a licence to your software clearly stating how it can be reused
   * State how to cite your software

-We are going to explore the above practices on an example project we will be working on as part of this course.
+We are going to explore the above practices on an example software project we will be working on as part of this course.

 ## Software and data used in this course
 TODO

-## References - TODO
+## Acknowledgements and references
+The content of this episode borrows from or references the following work, which we also recommend for further reading:

 [1] [A Beginner's Guide to Conducting Reproducible Research](https://esajournals.onlinelibrary.wiley.com/doi/10.1002/bes2.1801), Jesse M. Alston, Jessica A. Rick, https://doi.org/10.1002/bes2.1801

+TODO...

 [2] SSI survey